 Gail added wheels and a solid wood top to create a beautiful extra large dog crate.
 For the complete tutorial, check out My Repurposed Life.

-Who knew the rails of an old crib could be used to organize everything from plates to books to craft supplies?
+Who knew the rails of a crib could be used to organize everything from plates to books to craft supplies?

 5. Plate rack